Darlaston: Darlaston Windmill

 Darlaston had its own windmill from as early as 1695, when it appears on a map of that date.
 The mill continued to be in use until about 1860.

 St Lawrence Darlaston

-The fine looking Grade-II listed St Lawrence's church as we see it today is largely late nineteenth century – the work of A. P. Brevitt – but the site dates back to early medieval times.
-The church registers date back to 1539 and may be viewed at the County Archives in Stafford.
-The Bishop's Transcripts are to be found at Lichfield Record Office.
+The Grade-II listed St Lawrence's church dates largely from the 1870s and was designed by A. P. Brevitt.
+The site dates back to early medieval times, and the church registers begin in 1539 and are held at the county archives in Stafford.
+The Bishop's Transcripts are held at Lichfield Record Office.

-A generous grant from the UK Heritage Lottery Fund enabled the complete redecoration of the church's interior in 2018.
+A grant from the UK Heritage Lottery Fund enabled the complete redecoration of the church's interior in 2018.